ssGuest Director Amanda Nowell

 Guest Director Crystal Ganong

 Crystal Ganong started acting in the 4th grade in school plays and quickly fell in love with the art.
-Her passion continued through high school, and I eventually earned a BA in Interdisciplinary Fine Arts, with a concentration in Theater.
-The first show I directed was the summer after high school, before I went off to college; it was a simple straight play, with high school aged kids playing the roles.
-In college, I went on to Direct many shows, including musicals, with both large casts and small.
+Her passion continued through high school, and she eventually earned a BA in Interdisciplinary Fine Arts, with a concentration in Theater.
+The first show she directed was the summer after high school, before she went off to college; it was a simple straight play, with high school aged kids playing the roles.
+In college, she went on to Direct many shows, including musicals, with both large casts and small.

-HONK! will be her second time in a DreamWrights company, as she was just cast as Ursula in The Little Mermaid after being chosen to direct.
+HONK! will be her second time in a DreamWrights company, as she performed as Ursula in The Little Mermaid.
 She was attracted to the HONK! script because the storyline is one of acceptance, told in a fun way.
 It’s great for kids and adults alike, with plenty of roles for all ages and a variety of music styles.
 She’s excited about her first double-cast show as well.